ajibade3210/gitworkflow-article/README.md

 #### Using an Actions.
 Actions are some code we or someone else has written that does some specify task, that we can use in our steps in our git workflow.

+By having actions we can write less codes.

 - To use an Action use the **uses** key word.
 - To provide input for actions use the **with** keyword